The Spray That Actually Kills Sweat Smell in 10 Seconds (Tested)

 Can I use perfume to remove sweat smell from clothes?

 No. Perfume masks odor with stronger fragrance and frequently combines with bacterial sweat compounds to produce a worse smell.
-A fabric mist with Zinc Ricinoleate binds odor molecules and removes them at the molecular level.
+A fabric mist with Zinc PCA binds odor molecules and removes them at the molecular level.
 Use neutralisation, not masking, for any meaningful sweat-smell fix.

 Is it safe to spray fabric mist on a wet sweaty shirt?

 Yes.
 Fabric odor mists like ODORSTRIKE are formulated to work on damp fabric.
-Zinc Ricinoleate binds odor molecules whether the fabric is dry or slightly damp.
+Zinc PCA binds odor molecules whether the fabric is dry or slightly damp.
 Use 2 to 3 pumps per zone — collar, underarm, back panel.
 Do not soak the shirt; that delays drying without improving results.